Laminate Countertops: Easy Ways to Repair and Hide Damage

 by Jessica Ackerman on May 13, 2012

-Touchup products are available to repair small scratches and dings to laminate surfaces, and they are available in a number of colors that can be mixed to create just the right shade.
+Touchup products are available to repair small scratches and dings to laminate surfaces, and they are available in several colors that can be mixed to create just the right shade.
 Gloss additive is also available, and it can be mixed in to match surfaces that shine.
 When properly applied, touchup products can effectively hide the damage.

 How to Repair Loose Laminate Veneer